radhikamathuria25/Hurricane-Trajectory-Prediction-/README.md

 The model training code is in final_ece228_project_code.ipynb notebook.
 The notebook can be run cell by cell, the notebook also has blocks of texts to guide with the execution and to understand the flow of the program.
 The code is written in python and matlab.
 Extra features are calculated in matlab and stored in a file lstm_m.csv which is used in our python notebook.

+## Repository structure

+The follwing are the main components in the repository: